-The Summer Graduate Research Fellowship is an invite-only program for graduate student alumni of other IHS programs such as the Humane Studies Fellowship and Summer Seminars.
+The Summer Graduate Research Fellowship (SuRF) is an invite-only program for graduate student alumni of other IHS programs such as the Humane Studies Fellowship and Summer Seminars.
 Eligible candidates include advanced graduate students—doctoral or law—who are planning academic or research careers and conducting research germane to the classical liberal intellectual tradition.

 - Late May to early August